-For fiscal 2022 the HRC committee quantified and reviewed all elements of the compensation of Exco's named executive officers listed in the Summary Compensation Table, below ("NEOs").
+For fiscal 2023 the HRC committee quantified and reviewed all elements of the compensation of Exco's named executive officers listed in the Summary Compensation Table, below ("NEOs").
 The HRC committee also quantified and reviewed the projected payouts to the NEOs and awards under our share option plan and other payouts.
-The HRC committee reviewed this information in preliminary form on July 28, 2022 and then at meetings held on September 9, October 4 and November 29, 2022 when the audited financial results for the fiscal year were known.
+The HRC committee reviewed this information in preliminary form on September 7, 2023, and then at a meeting held on November 29, 2023, when the audited financial results for the fiscal year were known.
 This ensured that the HRC committee had a complete understanding of each element of the compensation arrangements in effect for the NEO's, including an understanding of the "total" current executive compensation including future commitments.